 As you start to develop the plan, don’t be afraid to bring in frontline employees for their involvement.
 No one will be better able to identify the type of hacking attempts or strange emails that employees encounter better than the employees themselves.

 Your plan should be comprehensive, with a specific focus on the areas your organization may be most vulnerable.
 For a lot of companies, that falls squarely on email.
 In fact, nearly 95% of malware (software like a virus that is intentionally designed to cause damage to a server or computer) is delivered via email.
-The risk of email-based attack drops if employees are only allowed to open email links and attachments from known sources.
+The risk of email-based attacks drops if employees are only allowed to open email links and attachments from known sources.
 Include such a policy in your plan to improve cyber security in a low-cost, low-effort way.

 Be vigilant about communicating any new plans or changes to employees.
 More importantly, share news in ways that you think will resonate with them.
 If employees don’t take emails that seriously, hold a staff meeting instead.
 If your company works in shifts, have department heads conduct smaller sessions to communicate the details of the plan.
-Communicate benefits of the plan, and not just the dangers of unsafe cyber practices.
+Communicate the benefits of the plan and not just the dangers of unsafe cyber practices.
 If the plan includes antivirus software, make sure employees understand how to use it if necessary.

 You should also know that a cyber safety plan is not something that you can set and forget.
 It requires constant monitoring and revision.
 Fraudsters are continually developing new schemes, so you must ensure that your plan evolves in the same way.